23 FREE (or very cheap) ways to create a magical summer for kids

 Kids will see what happens after you click 'buy', and watch toys and other items getting packed and shipped.
 They might even spot some robots sorting items or get to try their hand at packing one of the brown boxes.

-Just visit Amazon fulfilment centre tours and choose a spot at Doncaster, Dunfermline, Dunstable, Manchester, Peterborough, Rugeley or Tilbury.
-Summer dates are going fast, though we found August availability at Coventry, Rudgley and Tilbury.
+Just visit Amazon fulfilment centre tours and choose a spot at Coventry, Doncaster, Dunfermline, Dunstable, Manchester, Peterborough, Rugeley or Tilbury.
+Summer dates are going fast, though we found August availability at Coventry, Rugeley and Tilbury.
 Available dates will be highlighted – just register to book.